 CANADA STOCKS-TSX tips lower as Brexit vote eyed; energy stocks weigh

 “When in doubt, stay out” of the market, Ing said.
-Energy stocks fell 1.5 percent overall, involving a 2 percent drop in Canadian Natural Resources Ltd to C$ 38.88 and a 3 percent fall for Cenovus Energy Inc, to C$ 18.21.
+Energy stocks fell 1.5 percent overall, adding a 2 percent drop in Canadian Natural Resources Ltd to C$ 38.88 and a 3 percent fall for Cenovus Energy Inc, to C$ 18.21.
 The weakness in energy stocks also … Continue reading at reuters.com

 Canada stocks lower at close of trade; S&P/TSX Composite down 0.06%

 Investing.com - Canada stocks were lower after the close on Wednesday, as losses in the Energy, Clean Technology and Mining sectors led shares lower.
 At the close in Toronto, the S&P/TSX Composite declined 0.06%.
 Falling stocks outnumbered advancing ones … Continue reading at investing.com